awsdocs/aws-cdk-guide/doc_source/codepipeline_example.md

 ------

-## Pipeline stack<a name="codepipeline_example_stack"></a>
+## Define pipeline stack<a name="codepipeline_example_stack"></a>

-The second class, `PipelineStack`, is the stack that contains our pipeline\.
+Our second stack, `PipelineStack`, contains the code that defines our pipeline\.

 First it needs a reference to the Lambda code it's deploying\.
-For that, we define a new props interface for it, `PipelineStackProps`\. \(This isn't necessary in Python, where properties are instead passed as keyword arguments\.\) This extends the standard `StackProps` and is how clients of this class \(including ourselves\) pass the Lambda code that the class needs\.
+For that, we define a new props interface for it, `PipelineStackProps`\.
+This extends the standard `StackProps` and is how clients of this class \(including ourselves\) pass the Lambda code that the class needs\.

-Then comes the Git repository used to store the source code\.
-In the example, it's hosted by CodeCommit\.
-The `Repository.fromRepositoryName` method \(Python: `from_repository_name`\) is a standard AWS CDK idiom for referencing a resource, such as a CodeCommit repository, that lives outside the AWS CDK code\.
-Replace *NameOfYourCodeCommitRepository* with the name of your repository\.
+The name of the CodeCommit repo hosting our source code is also passed in the stack's props\.
+The `Repository.fromRepositoryName` method is a standard AWS CDK idiom for referencing a resource, such as a CodeCommit repository, that lives outside the AWS CDK code\.

-The example has two CodeBuild projects\.
-The first project obtains the AWS CloudFormation template from the AWS CDK code\.
-To do that, it calls the standard install and build targets for Node\.js, and then calls the cdk synth command\.
-This produces AWS CloudFormation templates in the target directory `dist`\.
-Finally, it uses the `dist/LambdaStack.template.json` file as its output\.
+The pipeline has two CodeBuild projects\.
+The first project synthesizes the AWS CloudFormation template to deploy the Lambda function from the AWS CDK code\.
+To do that, it installs the AWS CDK Toolkit using `npm`, then any dependencies, and then issues cdk synth command to produce AWS CloudFormation templates in the target directory `dist`\.
+The `dist/LambdaStack.template.json` file is this step's output\.

-The second project does a similar thing, except for the Lambda code\.
-Because of that, it starts by changing the current directory to `lambda`, which is where we said the Lambda code lives in the repository\.
-It then invokes the same install and build Node\.js targets as before\.
-The output is the contents of the node\_modules directory, plus the `index.js` file\.
-Because `index.handler` is the entry point to the Lambda code, `index.js` must exist, and must export a `handler` function\.
-This function is called by the Lambda runtime to handle requests\.
-If your Lambda code uses more files than just `index.js`, add them here\.
+The second project builds the Lambda code\.
+It begins by changing the current directory to `lambda`, which is where the Lambda code lives\.
+It then installs any dependencies and the TypeScript compiler, then builds the code\.
+The output is the contents of the `node_modules` directory, plus the `index.js` file\.
+The Lambda runtime will call the `handler\(\)` function in this file to handle requests\.

+**Tip**
+This is where you'll need some changes if you use a Lambda function written in a language other than TypeScript\.

-Finally, we create our pipeline\.
+Finally, we define our pipeline\.
 It has a source Action targeting the CodeCommit repository, two build Actions using the previously defined projects, and finally a deploy Action that uses AWS CloudFormation\.
-It takes the template generated by the AWS CDK build Project \(stored in the `LambdaStack.template.json` file, same as the build specified\), and then uses the Lambda code that was passed in its props to reference the output of the build of our Lambda function\.
-The deployed Lambda function uses the output of that build as its code\.
-We have to make sure that the Lambda build output is an input to the AWS CloudFormation action though, and that's why we pass it in the `extraInputs` property \(Python: `extra_inputs`\)\.
+It takes the template generated by the AWS CDK build Project \(stored in the `LambdaStack.template.json` file\), passes it to AWS CloudFormation for deployment\.
+To make the Lambda build output is an input to the AWS CloudFormation action, we pass it in the `extraInputs` property\.

 We also change the name of the stack that will be deployed, from `LambdaStack` to `LambdaDeploymentStack`\.
-The name change isn't required\.
-We could have left it the same\.
+This isn't required; it's just an example of how you'd do this if you wanted\.

 ------
 #### [ TypeScript ]